 What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

-Tazarotene May Produce the Most Results, But Adapalene May Be Best If Your Skin Is Sensitive
+Tazarotene May Produce Slightly Better Results, But Adapalene May Be Best When Side Effects Are Taken into Consideration

 The Essential Information

-There are three FDA-approved prescription topical retinoids on the market:
+There are three widely-available FDA-approved prescription topical retinoids on the market:

-Unfortunately, no studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
-But there have been several studies that at least compare two of them head-to-head, so here is our best educated guess based on the data so far:
+No studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
+But there have been several studies that compare two of them head-to-head, so here is our best educated guess based on the data so far:

-Tazarotene may be slightly more effective compared to Adapalene, and Adapalene may be similarly effective compared to Tretinoin
+Tazarotene may be very slightly more effective compared to Adapalene, and Adapalene may be similarly effective compared to Tretinoin.

 Tolerability is also very important when it comes to choosing a topical retinoid, and we get a different view of things when we look at topical retinoids from this lens:

-The Takeaway: If you have sensitive skin, Adapalene might be the way to go.
+The Takeaway: If you have normal or sensitive skin, adapalene might be the way to go.
 If you have tough skin that can withstand anything, Tazarotene might be worth a shot, but from what we can tell from studies, a majority of people find tazarotene's side effects intolerable.

 Effectiveness of the Three Available Retinoids

-Retinoids are considered partially effective against acne, which is why they are normally prescribed alongside other treatments.
+Retinoids are considered only partially effective against acne, which is why they are normally prescribed alongside other treatments.
 Overall, the research from several randomized controlled studies has concluded that all three retinoids reduce acne lesions by 40 - 70% in patients undergoing treatment for at least three months.3

 Each of the three retinoids works via a slightly different mechanism in the skin by binding to different receptors in skin cells.
 As an article in the Journal of the American Academy of Dermatology states, these variances result in "slight differences in activity, tolerability, and efficacy."4

-Due to these differences, the FDA has approved different concentrations of each retinoid.
-For comparison, tretinoin and tazarotene are available at lower concentrations:
+Due to these slight differences, the FDA has approved different concentrations of each retinoid, as follows:

 - Tretinoin: 0.025 - 0.1%